PhillNo/Rope/README.md

 Stll many todos:

-  Use newer C++ idioms for copy constructors
+  Done: Use direct initialization of const vars in constructors.

   Move function defs in the template header files outside the class def.

-  Fix camelcase.snake case inconsistencies
+  Done: Fix camelcase.snake case inconsistencies

-  Implement remove function in Rope class
+  Done: Implement remove function in Rope class

   Create a String class inheriting from Rope